2017 Studio Policies

 Practice Time and Other Requirements:

 I like to emphasize the quality versus quantity of time practiced.
 However, in order to make reasonable progress, a minimum of 30 minutes a day, five days a week is necessary.
-(Less time for students under 9 years old is acceptable).
-As students advance and mature, this requirement will increase (Students taking 45-minute lessons should practice at least 45 minutes daily).
-I try to be very specific about practice techniques to the student and the parent, so that each knows what quality practice consists of.
+(Less time for students under 9 years old is acceptable in the beginning).
+As students advance and mature, the need for practice time increases and students in year 2-3 of study should practice at least 45 minutes daily).
+I try to be very specific about practice techniques with the student and the parent, so that each knows what quality practice consists of.
 Students may be required to track their practice in a journal.

 A metronome is necessary for all students.
 Fingernails must be kept short at all times.